oguzhannkayaa/oguzhan10/README.md

 Hello, I am a FullStack && Big Data Developer also builds react native apps for fun

 - 🔭 I’m currently working on C# & Angular && Python & React
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Java
 - 🤔 I’m looking for help with better coding
 - 💬 Ask me about anything
 - 📫 How to reach me: with a message